About

 ARTIST STATEMENT

-I create enormous and intricate ceramic sculptural works inspired by the beauty and fragility of marine life in response to human-caused threats.
-I sculpt hollow forms by pinching together coils of clay and use simple tools to texture pieces by hand, often poking thousands of holes to mimic the repetitive growth of coral colonies.
-Hundreds of individual pieces are finished and fired using a color palette of glazes that I have developed to reflect the vibrant tones and textures of healthy marine invertebrate communities, often juxtaposed against white glazes to emphasize the stark contrast of coral bleaching on reefs stricken by climate change.
-It is essential that the medium of my work be ceramic, as calcium carbonate happens to be both a glaze ingredient and the compound precipitated by corals to sculpt their stony structures.
-Not only does the chemical makeup of my work parallel that of a natural reef, but porcelain tentacles and the bodies of living corals share a sense of fragility that compels observers to look but not touch.
+I create enormous and intricate ceramic sculptural works that visualize climate change through the fragile beauty of marine life.
+My large-scale, meticulously designed wall reliefs are often composed of hundreds or thousands of individually hand-crafted and glazed stoneware and porcelain pieces that celebrate the diversity and complexity of invertebrate animals inhabiting coral reefs, such as corals, anemones, sponges and tunicates.
+I sculpt hollow forms by pinching together coils of clay and use simple tools to texture each piece, often poking thousands of holes to mimic the repetitive growth of coral colonies.
+My glazes reflect the vibrant tones and textures of a healthy reef, often juxtaposed against white glazes to emphasize the stark contrast of coral bleaching on reefs stricken by warming seas.
+The fragility and chemical makeup of my work parallels that of a living coral, as calcium carbonate is both a common glaze ingredient and the compound precipitated by corals from seawater to “sculpt” their stony skeletons.
+By bringing the seemingly-alien forms of marine invertebrates above the surface and into view, my work aims to spark a sense of wonder in viewers that inspires them to protect the natural environment upon which we all depend.

 conservation